J0hn1975/Milestone-Project-One-Reef/README.md

 # Acknowledgements
 > * Mo Shami for his external patience and guidance
-> * My partner who has not seen that much of me during MS2
+> * My partner Laura who has not seen that much of me during MS1

 ## Testing